-- "The Reason You Suck" Speech: Jan to Brad (after finding out his ruse), where she states that at least her "bedroom problems" can be solved in one bedroom, his couldn't be solved in a million!
+- "The Reason You Suck" Speech: Jan to Brad (after finding out his ruse), where she states that at least her "bedroom problems" can be solved in one bedroom, his couldn't be solved in a thousand!

 - Spiritual Successor: Lover Come Back (1961) and Send Me No Flowers (1964) reunited Day, Hudson, and Tony Randall for further comedic escapades, albeit as different characters in each.